mit-pdos/gokv/tutorial/guide.md

 ```
 make -j4 src/program_proof/tutorial/basics/proof.vos
 ```

-You might want to adjust the number of parallel jobs (`-j4`) depending on the number of cores in your machine.

 ## Full (with proof-checking) build of a file
 This fully builds the given file and its dependencies.
 It actually checks all